ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Data Errors/Noise**
-In the future, we will add a noise function decided to replicate missed or incorrect data.
+In the future, we will add a noise function designed to replicate missed or incorrect data.
 This includes incorrect name spelling, addresses, age or DOB, and person swaps.

-Some errors will be introduced within the simulation, such as duplicate people or swapped people.
-Others will be introduced at the time of sampling, such as name and address misspellings.
+Some errors may be introduced within the simulation, such as duplicate people or swapped people.
+Others may be introduced at the time of sampling, such as name and address misspellings.

 These are not currently modeled.